wp-plugins/tags-link/readme.txt

 == Description ==

-Search Tags in content and convert tags to tags link.
+Automatic Search Tags in content and convert tags to tags link. optimization seo .
 Plugin by UX-Theme.

 == Screenshots ==